 2. Disable Storage Sense

-Another way to prevent the Recycle Bin files from being automatically deleted by the system is to disable or switch-off the Storage Sense feature on your computer.
+Another way to prevent Recycle Bin files from being automatically cleared by the system is by disabling or switching-off the Storage Sense feature on your computer.

 Windows 11: Go to Settings > System > Storage > move the slider next to Storage Sense to OFF position.